 Salad bowls: Made from bagasse, a sugarcane byproduct, these compostable salad bowls have wide edges perfect for filling with salad fixings or grain bowls.
 They're sturdy and can be easily stacked in bags.

-Soup containers: Avoid potentially disastrous spills with these lined recyclable soup containers designed to keep hot soups hot and cold soups cold.
-For smaller servings, they also come in a 12 oz or 16 oz. size.
+Soup containers: Avoid potentially disastrous spills with these large paper soup containers designed to keep hot soups hot and cold soups cold.
+For smaller servings, they also come in a 12 oz size or a 16 oz. size.

 Folding boxes: Perfect for sandwiches, wraps, and other dry goods, these folding boxes made out of Kraft paper are perfectly compact and convenient for stacking.
-They’re available in four sizes and easily recyclable.
+At 6" x 4.7" x 2," they're a versatile size that is easily recyclable.

 Seal top boxes: A go-to for pastas, entrées, and other saucy foods, these seal top boxes are made from recycled plastic, or polypropylene, and can be recycled or reused.
-The secure lids are ideal for preventing spills and keeping food at the perfect temperature during transport.
+Coming in seven different sizes and shapes, the secure lids are ideal for preventing spills and keeping food at the perfect temperature during transport.

 Eco-friendly food container materials, explained